confluentinc/ksql/docs-md/tutorials/basics-docker.md

    !!! note
-      By default, push queries on streams only output changes that occur after the query is started, i.e. historic data is not included.
+      By default, push queries on streams only output changes that occur after the query is started, which means that historic data isn't included.
       Run `set 'auto.offset.reset'='earliest';` to update your session properties if you want to see the historic data.